 (5) the source or device has been registered in the Sealed Source and Device Registry.

 (p) Specific licenses for the manufacture and commercial distribution of radioactive material for certain in vitro clinical or laboratory testing in accordance with the general license.
-In addition to the requirements in subsection (e) of this section, a specific license to manufacture or commercially distribute radioactive material for use in accordance with the general license in §289.251(f)(4)(G) of this title will be issued if the agency approves the following information submitted by the applicant:
+In addition to the requirements in subsection (e) of this section, a specific license to manufacture or commercially distribute radioactive material for use in accordance with the general license in §289.251(f)(4)(G) of this title will be issued if the department approves the following information submitted by the applicant:

 (1) documentation that the radioactive material will be prepared for distribution in prepackaged units of: